HookedBehemoth/blog/content/udon.md

 Microsoft's CIL, used by C#, has [229](https://en.wikipedia.org/wiki/List_of_CIL_instructions).
 Your CPU runs on over a thousand different instructions.

-If you know how these instructions work, you might wonder how basic arithmetic operations function.
+If you know any assembly language, you might wonder how basic arithmetic operations in UDON work.

 ### EXTERN
 To get anything to happen, UDON code uses its sixth instruction to call into external functions.
 A simple float addition looks like this: